korepwx/railgun/hw/white_box/desc/en.md

 Note that unit test classes in Python must inherit <code>unittest.TestCase</code>, and be placed in test_*.py files.

 You must make sure that your programs follow the code styles.
-Please upload your handin before deadlines.
+Please upload your submission before deadlines.
 Otherwise there will be discounts on your scores.

 ### myfunc.py: ###